napari/napari-plugin-template/README.md

 These instructions will walk you through how to create a napari plugin.
 It uses an application called copier to prompt you for configuration input and does the work of creating a functioning, distributable plugin from your source code.
-Both options installs the [Copier](https://copier.readthedocs.io/en/stable/) application, the [jinja2-time](https://pypi.org/project/jinja2-time/) extension, and the napari plugin engine [npe2](https://github.com/napari/npe2) to help validate your new plugin is configured correctly.
+Both options install the [Copier](https://copier.readthedocs.io/en/stable/) application, the [jinja2-time](https://pypi.org/project/jinja2-time/) extension, and the napari plugin engine [npe2](https://github.com/napari/npe2) to help validate your new plugin is configured correctly.